smokejohn/SKkeeper/.github/ISSUE_TEMPLATE/bug_report.md

  - Blender Version: [e.g. 3.6]
  - OS: [e.g. Windows, Mac OS]

+**PLEASE attach the file that you are having errors with to your issue message.
+If it contains sensitive data, remove it and supply a minimal version that still produces the error**

 **Additional context**
 Add any other context about the problem here.